This page, which is being extended all the time, discusses:

 The implication of Dooyeweerd's stance is that:

 That is everyday functioning, and it is multi-aspectual in nature.
 Dooyeweerd maintained that everyday functioning is not to be seen as a deficient form, inferior to theory-informed functioning, because in everyday functioning the full meaning of all aspects is more likely to be manifest, whereas in theory-informed functioning, some aspects are elevated and others suppressed.
 This means that philosophy should listen sensitively to everyday life, and be informed by it (though not accept it uncritically).
-In the last 100 years, philosophers like Heidegger, Husserl, Habermas have recognised this (as 'lifeworld').
-But Dooyeweerd gives a richer meaning to that word. (e.g. See comparison with Heidegger.)
+Philosophers like Thomas Reid, Pierre Bourdieu and Michel de Certeau have recognised something of this.
+But Dooyeweerd understands it more deeply.

 Everyday functioning more successful the more we integrate all the aspects in what we are doing and go with rather than against their laws.